volopasse/Ramblings-of-a-hackintosher/Speedstep.md

      sudo ~/ssdtPRGen.sh
      ```

-  5. If ssdtPRGen.sh ask you to open SSDT, press No
+  5. If ssdtPRGen.sh ask you to open SSDT, enter N

   6. Use Finder and find ~/Library/ssdtPRGen/SSDT.aml